 Why?: How and why might you teach a lesson using only

-lecture as your method?
+discussion as your method?

-desire real joy as a member of Christ's body.
+The learner will desire real joy as a member of Christ's body.

 like doctrine divided the early church that wrestled over the truth